CodyAdam/codyadm/src/pages/projects/2022-12-Advent-of-code.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Participating in Advent of code 2021
+title: Participating in Advent of code 2022
-date: 2021/12
+date: 2022/12
 sumary: Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 tags:
   - challenge
   - problem solving
 stack:
   - python
+  - rust
 value: 1
 thumbnails:
   - /md/aoc2021.png